Europe’s most southern terrain

 guided, vehicle support

-Minoans ruins are a highlight of the Captivating Crete tour.
+Biking guided tour to Minoan ruins, a highlight of the Captivating Crete tour.
 At Knossos you will learn from the professional guide that the peaceful Minoan empire was the first civilization on European soil and King Minos’ chair was replicated for the chief judge at the International Court of Justice in The Hague.
 Throughout the tour you encounter Minoan ruins left and right.

 This tour is for cyclists accustomed to climbing ascents ranging from 1500-2500 foot (450-760 meters).
 Captivating Crete has flat sections hugging the sea coast, hilly sections near the sea and mountains in the rural interior where passing vehicles are less frequent.